 At Contiki we’ve always passionately believed in the power of travel to change your life for the better.
 Well, it turns out we weren’t just making it up.
 After working with Columbia Business School psychologist, Adam Galinsky, we’ve got the data to prove it.

 We posed the question: does travel make us better humans?
 Looking at data related to interests, passions, health and careers, we found that the answer to our question was a pretty resounding: yes.
-Check out our Power of Travel study hub to find out more (and for the chance to win a Contiki trip!).

 People from the UK can get a bit of a reputation for being a bit grumpy.
 We love to have a good old moan about work, politics, or the weather.
 Especially the weather.
 But according to our research, travel has the power to give UK citizens a far more positive outlook on society, new experiences and our futures.

 Travel gives you a sunnier disposition